apache/metron/metron-sensors/fastcapa/README.md

 The probe leverages a poll-mode, burst-oriented mechanism to capture packets from a network interface and transmit them efficiently to a Kafka topic.
 Each packet is wrapped within a single Kafka message and the current timestamp, as epoch microseconds in network byte order, is attached as the message's key.

-The probe leverages Receive Side Scaling (RSS), a feature provided by many ethernet devices that allows processing of received data to occur across multiple processes and logical cores.
+The probe leverages Receive Side Scaling (RSS), a feature provided by some ethernet devices that allows processing of received data to occur across multiple processes and logical cores.
+It does this by running a hash function on each packet, whose value assigns the packet to one, of possibly many, receive queues.
 The total number and size of these receive queues are limited by the ethernet device in use.
 More capable ethernet devices will offer a greater number and greater sized receive queues.

  * Increasing the number of receive queues allows for greater parallelization of receive side processing.
  * Increasing the size of each receive queue can allow the probe to handle larger, temporary spikes of network packets that can often occur.